nelson-n/Mark1.github.io/README.md

     * Move Z-axis position and check that it is spinning in the correct direction.
     * When Z-axis is set to move up, the stepper motor should spin clockwise (to the left).
     * Check Z-axis homing capability.
 Click the Z home button and then press and hold the endstop to set the Z home.
-    * Note, if you only tap the endstop homing will fail.
     * After homing, move down 2mm in the Z direction and then move 10mm up.
 On the 10mm up command, the stepper motor should only move 2mm up.

 * If NanoDLP was previously set up, enable NanoDLP so that it runs on launch.
     * **sudo systemctl enable nanodlp**